Author Summer Dawn Hortillosa

 Nothing can be certain except death and taxes, according to Benjamin Franklin.
 But if you ask a Greenville resident, they might offer up a third certainty: Angela McKnight.
 McKnight, 36, has always been the neighborhood’s go-to woman.
 She’s the founder of AngelaCARES, a resource for local seniors and youth, which is celebrating its second anniversary this October.
 She was also recognized as a Jersey City Woman of Action for 2013.

-A new group art exhibit by _gaia that explores relationships and the inheritance of things both tangible and intangible is opening today at City Hall.
-“And that is why I hate love letters,” which was curated by Doris Cacoilo and Lillian Ribeiro of the _gaia women’s arts collective, was originally inspired by heirlooms.
-“We had
+“The Birds and the Bees” by Gigi Chen A new group art exhibit by _gaia that explores relationships and the inheritance of things both tangible and intangible is opening today at City Hall.
+“And that is why I hate love letters,” which was curated by Doris Cacoilo and Lillian Ribeiro of the _gaia women’s arts

 Jersey City is holding a fundraiser this week to aid the victims of Typhoon Haiyan, also called Typhoon Yolanda, city officials said.
 The storm, which struck the Philippines on Friday, has impacted about 9.5 million people with nearly 2,000 confirmed casualties and an estimated total death toll of over 10,000 as of this morning, CBS